 The Genocide Happening In Northeast D.C.

 If a nation forces an ethnic group of people in a set location and then releases deadly chemicals into that same location, poisoning that same community in the process, is it genocide?
-This is essentially what has been going on in a neighborhood of Northeast, Washington, D.C, and all across African American neighborhoods in America.
+This is essentially what has been going on in my childhood neighborhood of Northeast, Washington, D.C, and all across African American neighborhoods in America.

 In the early 1900’s, the mayor of Baltimore stated “Blacks should be quarantined in isolated slums.”
 This became the mission of the American government.
 Congress created the Federal Housing Administration(FHA) in 1934.
 Between the 1930s through the 1960s, black people across the country were prevented from buying homes and moving out of these slums.
 This was done through bombings, lynchings, and the policy called “redlining.”
 The Fair Housing Center of Boston, defines redlining as, “the practice of denying or limiting financial services to certain neighborhoods based on racial or ethnic composition without regard to the residents’ qualifications or creditworthiness.”